 - Substitute cinnamon and other fall spices for the pumpkin spice.

-- Need this gluten free?
+- Need this gluten-free?
 Use your favorite measure-for-measure GF flour (affiliate) instead of the all-purpose.

 - Don't want this vegan?
 Use regular butter and 1 egg instead of the applesauce.

-- Be careful not to overbake the scones.
+- Be careful not to overbake.

 If you liked this recipe and found it helpful, give it some love by sharing!

 The pleasure of a 5-star review would be greatly appreciated!

-For the Scones
+For the Pastry

 For the Spiced Glaze

-- 1 ¼ cup powdered sugar (150g)
+- 1 ¼ cup powdered sugar

-- 1-2 tablespoons almond milk (15-30 ml)
+- 1-2 tablespoons almond milk

 - ½ teaspoon pumpkin spice